SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

             * Added information about using keywords as external parameter names to the :ref:`LexicalStructure_Keywords` section.

+            * Added a note that rethrowing functions can't directly throw errors in the :ref:`Declarations_RethrowingFunctionsAndMethods` section.

+            * Added a note that property observers are always called when you pass a property as an in-out parameter in the :ref:`Properties_PropertyObservers` section.

             * Added a section about error handling to the :doc:`../GuidedTour/GuidedTour` chapter.